LouisCE/fandom-challenge/README.md

 ### Future Enhancements

-During the inception phase, I debated between creating a generic quiz covering topics like Literature, Mathematics, Sciences, History, and Geography, or a fandom quiz which is something that I have a greater personal interest in.
-With guidance from my mentor, I decided to stick with my hobbies and the things that I enjoy by building a fandom-themed quiz.

 For this project submission, I chose to concentrate on three fandom quizzes: *Avatar: The Last Airbender*, *Game of Thrones*, and *One Punch Man*.
 This is to ensure quality over quantity within the limited timeframe.

 Looking ahead, I plan to expand the quiz categories to include additional fandoms such as *Death Note*, *Code Geass*, *Attack on Titan*, *My Hero Academia*, and *RWBY*.
 I’m also interested in developing quizzes based on popular game franchises like *Pokémon*, *Jak and Daxter*, *Ratchet and Clank*, *God of War*, and *The Legend of Zelda*.